dbt-labs/docs.getdbt.com/website/docs/docs/get-started/connect-your-database.md

     `chmod 600 ~/.ssh/authorized_keys`

-- You'll need to copy-paste the generated public key from dbt Cloud into the authorized_keys file
+- Copy and paste the dbt Cloud generated public key, into the authorized_keys file.

 With the Bastion EC2 instance in place, and the user properly configured, you should be able to successfully connect to the Redshift environment.